jermbo/CleanCode/README.md

 It is best practice to keep all JavaScript functionality in an external file.
 Preferably with a good naming convention and structure, and included only on the pages it's needed.

 If you absolutely need to write inline JavaScript, it should be done for a clear and arguable reason.
-Other wise, put it in an external file.
+Otherwise, put it in an external file.

 ### Code Smells in CSS / Sass